 We take pride in trying to provide users with as much freedom of speech as possible, but still do not permit certain material.
-Most prohibited material is either banned due to United States or international treaty law, or is banned in an effort to keep the service usable for all members.
+Most prohibited material is either banned due to the law, or is banned in an effort to keep the service usable for all members.

-The content of this FAQ is not an exhaustive list, but is intended solely to illustrate some common violations of LiveJournal's Terms of Service
+The content of this FAQ is not an exhaustive list, but is intended solely to illustrate some common violations of LiveJournal's User Agreement

 .
-You should refer to the Terms of Service
+You should refer to the User Agreement

 Comments, entries, journals and posts not permitted on LiveJournal include but are not limited to material: